 Aon | Professional Services Practice

-- Reputational concerns arising out of litigation involving accountants and regulatory sanctions.
+- Reputational concerns arising out of regulatory sanctions and litigation involving accountants, with some matters raising alleged governance failures and poor business practices.

 The Professional Services Practice at Aon values your feedback.
 To discuss any of the topics raised in this article, please contact Audrey Jenner , Daniel Hacikyaner or Rona E. Davis.